samaymahajan/learning-notes/React/ReactJS.md

     <button>{context.currency}{props.value}</button>
 )
 ```
-# <font color='red'>What is the purpose of context</font>

 ### Lifecycle
 * SFC do not provide any lifecycle hooks.
 * SFC only implement a render-like method
 * SFC is staeless, so ```this``` does not represent component during their execution.
 ### Event Handlers
-No component instanc, use eventhandlers with SFC as below -
+No component instance, use eventhandlers with SFC as below -
 ```js
 () => {
   let input